algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

 - The code must be in an idiomatic style to be easily readable
 - The result must be find with the minimum number of steps possible
 - The code's execution time must be the fastest possible
+- The software must be able to be easily used, so a user-friendly interface is required

 We need to be able to enter a number of input parameters including: the formula of the solution we want after blending, the resources we have at our disposal and their quantities, the number of tanks we have at our disposal and their quantities.
 In the output we will find the final solution, the exact composition or the closest possible composition to the starting one, a summary of the rest, as well as the full and empty tanks, and the number of movements* necessary to make the whole blending process.